mjarosie/elmish-router-demo/README.md

 ### Parser

 The first parameter of `Program.toNavigable` is a `parser` function.
-In brief: **it's invoked when the URL changes or the page is initially loaded**, and its responsibility is to map between URLs and different routes (defined by the programmer).
+In brief: **it's invoked when the page is initially loaded and when the URL changes**, and its responsibility is simply to map between URLs and application sub-pages (defined by the programmer).

-The developer is required to implement only the `route` function which is fed into the `parseHash` function (I'll add more about that later).

 The type of `parser` (defined in `Elmish.Navigation` module) is `Parser<'a>` where: